nosilver4u/easy-image-optimizer/readme.txt

 = What if something breaks? =

-Don't panic, just disable the plugin and contact us at https://ewww.io/contact-us/ All changes made by the plugin will automatically be reverted when you disable the plugin.
+Don't panic, just disable the plugin and [contact us](https://ewww.io/contact-us/).
+All changes made by the plugin are automatically reverted when you disable the plugin.

 == Screenshots ==